wtarreau/bootterm/README.md

 ### Changing the baud rate

-By default, the port's baud rate is maintained for ports that were already present before `bt` started.
-It will be forced to 115200 bauds for newly discovered ports.
-However the speed may be always forced using the `BT_PORT_BAUD_RATE` environment variable, or by using `-b` followed by a speed.
+On opening, the port's baud rate is automatically changed to the value specified with `-b`, or in the `BT_PORT_BAUD_RATE` variable, or by default to 115200 if neither is set.
+However if the baud rate is explicitly set to 0 (either using `-b` or using the variable) then the baud rate is unchanged.
 Example below with a NodeMCU module:

 ```
 $ bt -b 74880